 The event of July 1, 1863, was not recognized in the Netherlands until 1963 — 100 years later.
 After 1963, the city of Amsterdam began to organize performances and parades and highlighted them in the national newspaper.
 However, that wasn’t enough — the Dutch government was yet to apologize for centuries of injustice.

-In Rotterdam, the Afro-Dutch community began to voice their criticism by the 1990s, demanding July 1 to be included in the history books, made into a memorial or national holiday, and, importantly, that they receive an apology from the Dutch government.
+By the 1990s, in Rotterdam, the Afro-Dutch community began to voice their criticism, demanding that July 1 be included in the history books, made into a memorial or national holiday, and, importantly, that they receive an apology from the Dutch government.
 Their efforts paid off and July 1 was proclaimed a national memorial holiday in the Netherlands, characterized by the Keti Koti festival.

 Keti Koti timeline

 On July 1, the instituted slavery of the Dutch colonies is declared abolished.

 Only the city of Amsterdam organizes parades, performances, and mentions the abolition of slavery in the newspapers.

 The Afro-Dutch community in Rotterdam demands a better way of recognition for the day by the government.

 A monument is erected in Lloyd Pier in Rotterdam, the city that was a second home to the practice of slavery, to commemorate 150 years of Keti Koti.